dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 </StackLayout>
 ```

-In this example, the text color of the first `Label` is set to green when the device is using its light theme, and is set to red when the device is using its dark theme.
+In this example, the text color of the first <xref:Microsoft.Maui.Controls.Label> is set to green when the device is using its light theme, and is set to red when the device is using its dark theme.
 Similarly, the `Image` displays a different image file based upon the current system theme.

 In addition, resources defined in a `ResourceDictionary` can be consumed with the `StaticResource` markup extension: